 Public Records - SB 714 by Sen. Simmons and HB 649 by Rep. Cummings would exempt from the public records laws any proprietary confidential business information of a private or out-of-state entity that submits a bid for a utility project to a municipal electric utility.
-Utility projects include improving delivery or diversification of fuel or renewable energy.
+Utility projects include renewable energy and improving delivery or diversification of fuel.